 Okay, you know what a rhetorical question is, right?
 Oh, actually, that’s one there: it’s me asking you a question when I already know the answer.
+So…the title of this post?
+That’s another rhetorical question.
+You see, I already know you can do this Adventure Riding thing.

 I’ve been out there.
 A lot.